vmware-archive/isv-docs/content/tile_development/common_issues_helps/bosh_faq.md

 ```
 Redeploy, then you will now be able to ssh into the VM with `bosh ssh`.

+### Issue: How do I run a command on every VM in my cluster?

+- The following command will run on all vms:
+`bosh -e <env name> -d <deployment name> ssh -c "command"`
+If one needs to run as root:
+`bosh -e <env-name> -d <deployment-name> ssh -c "sudo sh -c 'command'"`

 ### Issue: My drain script is failing how do I recover?

 - Error: `Error: Action Failed get_task: Task <task-uuid> result: 1 of 1 drain scripts failed.
 Failed Jobs: <job-name>.`